6 World Trade Center (1974–2001)

-6 World Trade Center was a seven-story building in Lower Manhattan in New York City.
+6 World Trade Center, also known as the U.S. Customs Building, was an eight-story building in Lower Manhattan in New York City.
 It opened in 1974 and was the building in the World Trade Center complex that had the fewest stories.
 The building served as the U.S. Customs House for New York.
 It was demolished in late 2001 due to the damage sustained by the collapse of the North Tower during the September 11 attacks.
-Its site is now the location of the new One World Trade Center and the Perelman Performing Arts Center.
+Its site is now the location of the new One World Trade Center and the Perelman Performing Arts Center, the new 6 World Trade Center.

 History

 6 World Trade Center was first proposed in 1968 as part of the original World Trade Center complex.
 The building was designed by Minoru Yamasaki, along with Emery Roth & Sons.
 Construction was completed in 1973 on the eight-story building.
 6 World Trade Center was home to the U.S. Customs Service for the state of New York, from 1974 to 2001.